ananya150/BnB-Intentions/README.md

 \
 In packages/client copy the contents of .env.example to .env.local

-Use a new account for NEXT_PUBLIC_DEPLOYER and fund it on both BSC and OPBNB chains.
+Use a new account for NEXT_PUBLIC_DEPLOYER and fund it with at least 1 BNB on both BSC testnet and OPBNB testnet chains.

 This way contract address will be same on both chains.